CFOD/JCJournal/README.md

 <h1>THINGS WE NEED TO LOOK AT:</h1>
 <ul>
+<li>pongler wants to be able to add pictures in line with text inside of articles</li>
 <li><s>Search function only searches homepage titles and content preview, doesn't work on article pages or author names</s></li>
 <li><s>Need some sort of user account or submission area that automatically creates and adds articles without needing to edit a HTML template every time</s></li>
 <li><s>login button doesn't changed when logged in / cant log out</s></li>